The outgoing manager says he's gutted to be leaving Whitby, and has heaped praise on the staff and fans.

 He also says he's proud of his achievements at The Blues:

-Liddle leaves having led the club to survival last season, a highlight achieved by four consecutive wins at the end of that campaign, he added that Hartlepool was a club he has a historic link with, he played 317 times for the Victoria Park club:
+Liddle leaves having led the club to survival last season, a highlight achieved by four consecutive wins at the end of that campaign, he added that Hartlepool was a club he has a historic link with, having played 317 times for the Victoria Park club:

-"I've obviously spent half of my career and then half of my games played at and currently work within the academy.
+"I've obviously spent half of my career and then half of my games played at Hartlepool and I currently work within the academy.
 But when I was given the opportunity to step up into the senior side, it was something that I needed to seriously look at.

 "And as I've just mentioned, that I'm really gutted to be leaving such an unbelievable group and an unbelievable football club.
-For the future.
-It's one that I'm really looking forward to getting my teeth stuck into and I wish Whitby Town all the best."
+For the future, it's one that I'm really looking forward to getting my teeth stuck into and I wish Whitby Town all the best."

 Comments